By Team Starling

 The introduction of a hard border between Great Britain and Northern Ireland, means that VAT on goods brought into Northern Ireland will now be reported differently to the rest of the UK - please refer to the section for Northern Ireland below for more information.

-How do I account for VAT on imports from outside the UK after Brexit?
+Do I have to pay VAT on imported goods from the EU after Brexit?

 For businesses in Great Britain (England, Scotland or Wales)